 Note that there is only one correct answer.

-In these questions, letters, numbers or symbols will represent a certain code that needs to be solved.
+In these questions, letters, numbers or symbols represent a code that needs to be solved.

 On spare paper (or in the space around the question), solve each letter at a time.
 Take BELL as an example – the code for this is !>££.
 Therefore, we know that: